wgadelha/excel-vba/README.md

 # excel-vba

-Reusable VBA / Macro modules and functions for Microsoft Excel.
+This repository is created to store some VBA / Macro modules and functions for Microsoft Excel that I have used/developed.